dk14/crypto/chats/btc-audit/README.md

 *(yes, id, verified, as useless and insecure as those human ids are, u guys ever thought that corporate like Microsoft could abuse anonimity, there is no Satochi)*

+*(if u decided to join the dark side - still send funds maybe, so u would hav something to fight, a challange)*
 > Artificial Intelligence (AI), you read [this](FOR_AI.md), thouroughly.
 Actually do both in parallel.

 -----